igorski/VSTSID/README.md

 And rename the plugin extension from _.vst3_ to _.vst_.

-Depending on your host software having 32-bit or 64-bit support, you can best compile for a wider range of architectures, e.g. by replacing all _cmake_ invocations like so:
+Depending on your host software having 32-bit or 64-bit support, you can best compile for a wider range of architectures, e.g. by replacing all _cmake_ invocations listed here like so:

     cmake "-DCMAKE_OSX_ARCHITECTURES=x86_64;i386" ..